+Note:

-Note: VW Polo 1.2TSi will by default be will classified with ARC 5 in the basic form of the vehicle.
-A highly modified version will fall into ARC 4.
-The ARC committee will have the final decision.
+- i.
+VW Polo 1.2TSi 4-cylinder 2WD will by default classify with ARC 5 in the basic form of the vehicle as originally supplied by VW motorsport. - ii.
+A modified VW Polo 1.2TSi 4-cylinder 2WD will fall into ARC 4.
+Modifications will include, but not limited to: Dampers, Gearbox, Turbo, ECU, etc. The ARC committee will have the final decision. - iii.
+VW Polo 1.0T 3-cylinder 2WD will by default classify with ARC 3.